 Carol Moreira

-Journalist, novelist, poet, editor
+Journalist, novelist, editor, poet

-Riptides, Carol’s most recent novel, was published by Moose House Publications in 2021.
-Membrane, Carol’s YA fantasy was published by Fierce Ink Press in July, 2013, and will be re-issued by Moose House in 2022.
-Her contemporary YA novel, Charged, was published by James Lorimer in 2008.
+Inside Information, Carol’s most recent novel for older teens, was published by Hippie Hill Press in August 2023.
+Riptides, a novel for younger teens, was published by Moose House Publications in 2021.
+Membrane, her YA fantasy, was first published by Fierce Ink Press in July, 2013 and has recently been re-issued by Hippie Hill Press.
+Her YA novel, Charged, was published by James Lorimer in 2008.

 UK-born Carol has also worked as a magazine and newspaper reporter and editor in Canada, England and Asia.
 She is a former editor of Celtic Life International magazine and is currently a partner in the Atlantic Canadian business news site www.entrevestor.com.